 Certified Professional Dog Trainer: Setting the Standard for Training Worldwide

-Mindy Cox, Training Director at Lucky Dog Sports Club in Jupiter, FL has earned CPDT-KSA certification title through the Certification Council for Pet Dog Trainers (CCPDT).
+Jamie Diaz, Training Director at Lucky Dog Sports Club in Jupiter, FL has earned CPDT-KA certification title through the Certification Council for Pet Dog Trainers (CCPDT).
 What is this designation and what does it mean for you?

-Why Choose a Certified Professional Dog Trainer-Knowledge and Skills Assessed (CPDT-KSA)?
+Why Choose a Certified Professional Dog Trainer (CPDT-KA)?

 How does one achieve the CPDT certification?